SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

 \subsection{Loss Function}

-Finally, we utilize the ground truth node-to-node correspondence as the supervised training information for end-to-end training.
-More precisely, for any training example $(P,\pi)\in \calT$, we adopt the cross-entropy loss to measure the difference between our prediction and the ground-truth mapping $\pi$.
+Finally, we utilize the ground-truth node correspondence as the supervised training information for end-to-end training.
+More precisely, for any training example $(P,\pi)\in \mathcal{T}$, we adopt the cross-entropy loss to measure the difference between our prediction and the ground-truth mapping $\pi$.
 Then, we add up the cross-entropy loss of every layer: